 If an insurance company determines that you are at greater risk of getting into an accident based on these factors, your premium will go up.
 If your driving record is particularly bad, they may refuse to renew your policy or insure you at all.

-If you are unable to obtain car insurance in the regular insurance marketplace, you will need to contact the Ohio Automobile Insurance Plan (OAIP).
-OAIP offers car insurance to drivers who are considered high-risk.
-The rates for insurance in this group are the highest in the state.
+Those who are unable to obtain car insurance in the regular insurance marketplace often need to obtain the Ohio Automobile Insurance Plan (OAIP).
+OAIP offers car insurance to drivers who are considered high-risk, and the rates for insurance in this group are the highest in the state.
 The OAIP is considered a last resort for drivers who are unable to obtain car insurance through the regular marketplace.

 If you drive while your license is suspended and you are stopped, you face potentially very serious consequences, such as: